Don’t Worry, Swim Happy!

 6. Can my child bring or use floaties?

 We do not allow floaties or life jackets of any kind.
 This can be a false security for many children.
 If they cannot swim, they are required to go into the small pool.
 This is for your child’s safety.

 7. What does my child do when they are at the pool?

 There are plenty of toys.
 Some weeks, there are games that correspond with that week’s camp theme.
 The kids really enjoy cooling off in the pool.

 8. What if my child doesn’t want to swim?

-We do not force your child to swim if they don’t want to.
-We understand it is a new environment for them and that it could be overwhelming.
+We do not force any camper to swim if they do not want to.
+We understand it is a new environment for them and that it can be overwhelming.
 We encourage them to at least get their feet wet, which is a great way for them to start getting comfortable in our pool.